bunnytrack/OwYeaW-UScript-Archive/BTPortalGun_beta_v1/README.md

 This Portal gun for Unreal Tournament 99 was created by UT BunnyTrack player OwYeaW in 2019.
 It was his first major programming (and UScript) project.

 * The gun fires two portals which act like paired teleporters.
+* Portals can transport:
+  * The player
+  * Other actors including monsters
-* Portals can transport the player, other actors/monsters, projectiles (excluding traced beams such as Instagib), objects (e.g. boxes) and more.
+  * Projectiles (excluding traced beams such as Instagib)
+  * Decoration objects (e.g. boxes)
 * Portals can be attached to movers.
-* Portals can be permanently placed and pre-set in a map within Unreal Editor.
+* Portals can be permanently placed (pre-set) in a map within Unreal Editor.
-* Portals can be destroyed by a player entering a zone or passing a trigger/sheet.
+* Portals can be destroyed by the player moving into a zone or passing a trigger/sheet/zone.
+* Portals attached to movers can be destroyed if the mover passes through a trigger/sheet/zone.

 For examples of all of the above, see OwYeaW's BT maps which I will also include in this repository:
 1. CTF-BT-PortalGun_beta5